North Korea fires 'unidentified projectile': South's military

 No further details were immediately available from the South's Joint Chiefs of Staff.

-A Japanese defence ministry spokesman told AFP on condition of anonymity that the projectile "appears to be a ballistic missile".

-The launch is the latest in a series of mixed messages from the North, coming days after leader Kim Jong Un's influential sister Kim Yo Jong, a key adviser to her brother, dangled the prospect of an inter-Korean summit.
+The launch comes just days after North Korean leader Kim Jong Un's influential sister Kim Yo Jong, a key adviser to her brother, dangled the prospect of an inter-Korean summit.

 But she insisted that "impartiality" and mutual respect would be required, calling for the South to "stop spouting an impudent remark".